Identifying hypothermia

 Mild signs of hypothermia include shivering.
 Your animal may also hunch up their body.
 If you notice these signs, you should feel extremities like feet, ears and tail to see how cold they are.
 These areas are especially susceptible to frostbite and may appear very pale and be painful to touch.
 Frostbite can develop over several days, so it is important to monitor very carefully after prolonged exposure to the cold.

 Move your furry friend into a warm environment, and warm up a bath towel in the dryer to bundle up your furry friend.
 As hypothermia progresses, furry friends may stop shivering and may become more lethargic and confused.
-They may also have pale gums, and develop stiff muscles and difficulty walking.
+They may also have pale gums and develop stiff muscles resulting in difficulty walking.

 Caution is also needed when warming up areas of frostbite.
 These areas need to be warmed up gently and slowly.
 Your veterinarian will help to provide specific instructions tailored to your furry friend’s needs.